 Hidden behind a real-life Barbershop where gentlemen can enjoy a haircut or beard trim, this is a gin lovers’ paradise.
 The secret bar offers gins from all over Australia as well as spirits from around the world.

 What to Order at The Barber Shop

 Try one of the gin cocktails or order a gin flight to sample a selection of different gins.

 How to Find The Barber Shop

-The perfect Sydney hidden bar for those that prefer a non-alcoholic beverage, PS40 creates its own delicious soda’s which can be drunk solo or mixed with a spirit.
+The perfect Sydney hidden bar for those that prefer a non-alcoholic beverage, PS40 creates its own delicious varieties of soda which can be drunk solo or mixed with a spirit.
 The sodas are made on-site, in a 500-litre stainless-steel tank, and many feature native ingredients, including ‘bush tonic water’, made with lemon myrtle and native lemongrass.

 What to Order at PS40

-smoked lemonade, which is made with water provided from a nearby smoke-house.
+smoked lemonade, which is made with water provided by a nearby smokehouse.
 Or one of the medicinal themed cocktails.